Herbert accounts for 4 TDs as Chargers roll past Jaguars

 The Chargers' special teams made a game-changing play on the ensuing kickoff when Tevaughn Campbell stripped receiver Dede Westbrook of the ball and Troymaine Pope recovered at the Jaguars' 19-yard line.
 Four plays later, Herbert rolled to his right and dove for the goal line scoring on a 5-yard touchdown run that put the Chargers ahead for good with five seconds left in the third.

-Westbrook was carted off to the locker room with a leg injury on the final play of the third quarter.
+Westbrook was carted off the field with a serious leg injury on the final play of the third quarter, according to Jacksonville.com.
+His knee appeared to give out as he made a cut, and as he was tackled, a cry could be heard from the field.

 --Field Level Media